GlenDC/github-rust/README.md

   1. If you have conflicts, you should merge them, but try to prevent where possible!
 1. Pull request "upstream" with your changes

-You can contribute by fix things wherever they bother you, resolve an open issue or add exesting features.
-Not sure how you can contribute?
+You can contribute by fix things wherever they bother you, resolve an open issue or add new features.
+In case you can't help with code due to skill-, time- or energy-limitations, but you do have suggestions or errors to report, than feel free to open an issue.

+Still not sure how you can contribute?
 [Contact me ](mailto:contact@glendc.com) and we'll find something :)

 ## License